symbol-systems/iq/CODERS.md

 IQ is a platform designed for the development and deployment of intelligent agents with natural language processing (NLP) abilities.

+### Technology Stack

+`IQ` follows a Java mono-repository structure managed through Maven.

+The `IQ` platform is built using Java, with the Quarkus framework serving as its primary foundation.

+Our project incorporates the amazing work of so many, including but not limited to:

+- **Java**: widespread, enterprise libraries, portability and integration.

+- **RDF4j**: A semantic data management for storing and querying RDF-based knowledge.

+- **Apache Camel**: A semantic data management for storing and querying RDF-based knowledge.

+- **LangChain4J**: Library to manage embeddings and vector search for multiple vendors.

+- **Quarkus**: Efficient and resource optimized runtime.

 ## Behavior and functionality of agents.

 #### `I_Agent` Interface